ajit-jain/wallet-notifications-service/README.md

 ## Description

-The wallet notifications service subscribes to open wallet transactions for specific users and processes those events, triggering airdrops if users have low balances.
+The wallet notifications service subscribes to open wallet transactions for specific users and processes those events, triggering airdrops if users have low balance.

 ## Prerequisites
 Make sure that `.env` file is added.
 It will have all the configurations to run the application.
 Copy contents for .env.example file and replace with your credentials.